 WE BELIEVE that God is understood in three distinct forms.
 Father, Son, and Holy Spirit are commonly used to refer to the threefold nature of God.
 Sometimes we use other terms, such as Creator, Redeemer, and Sustainer.

 WE BELIEVE that Jesus was human.
 He lived as a man and died when he was crucified.
 We believe that Jesus is divine.
 He is the Son of God.
-We believe that God raised Jesus from the dead and that the risen Christ lives today.
+We believe God raised Jesus from the dead and that the risen Christ lives today.
 We believe that Jesus is our Savior.
 In Christ, we receive abundant life and forgiveness of sins.
-We believe that Jesus is our Lord and that we are called to pattern our lives after his.
+We believe Jesus is our Lord and are called to pattern our lives after his.

 WE BELIEVE that the Holy Spirit is God with us.
 We believe that the Holy Spirit comforts us when we are in need and convicts us when we stray from God.
 We believe that the Holy Spirit awakens us to God's will and empowers us to live obediently.

 WE BELIEVE that God created human beings in God's image.
 We believe humans can accept or reject a relationship with God.
 We believe that all humans need to be in a relationship with God to be fully human.

 WE BELIEVE that the church is the body of Christ, an extension of Christ's life and ministry in the world today.
 We believe that the church's mission is to make disciples of Jesus Christ for the transformation of the world.
 We believe the church is "the communion of saints," a community comprised of all past, present, and future disciples of Christ.
 We believe the church is called to worship God and support those who participate in its life as they grow in faith.

 WE BELIEVE that the Bible is God's Word.
 We believe that the Bible is the primary authority for our faith and practice.
 We believe Christians need to know and study the Old Testament and the New Testament (Hebrew and Christian Scriptures).